Seanny123/ShortStories/cured.md

 "Bullshit.
 The LSD smells different.
 You printed out more of the pill."
 "This doesn't involve you.
 Don't worry about it."
 "Are you going to try and sneak into the coffee?"
 "Why do you care?
-You don't drink coffee."
+You don't drink the cafeteria coffee."
 "Give me the bag Jad."
 I make a grab for it, but Jad punches me in the face.
 I fall on the ground cringing and expecting more blows, but instead I hear sobs coming from Jad.
 "Three mother fucking years."
 He says.
 "Three fucking years and nothing's changed."